msdevsec/Arch-Linux-Surface-Laptop-2/README.txt

 3. Update your boot manager to load the new kernel settings (grub in my case)

 4. Reboot the system login and enjoy your arch on surface device!

+Feel free to contact in case any questions.